 Tooth Extraction Can Protect Your Overall Oral Health

 If a tooth has become severely damaged due to decay, gum disease, or another concern, tooth extraction may prove necessary.
 In our Livonia, MI, office, we perform both simple and surgical extractions.
 We can remove damaged teeth, as well as crowded and impacted wisdom teeth.
 Drs.
-Mark Luria, Bruce Luria, and Rena Allswang are compassionate, highly trained, and experienced.
+Mark Luria, Mohanad Ballani, and Rena Allswang are compassionate, highly trained, and experienced.
 They are equipped to provide you with a comfortable and tranquil treatment experience.
 In addition, they are experts in restorative care.
 If necessary, they can provide an appropriate restoration to replace your extracted tooth and maintain your complete dental function.

 Do You Require Tooth Extraction?

 Whenever it is feasible, it is always best to try and save a damaged tooth.
 However, in some cases, this may be impossible.
 An extraction may be the only way to keep oral issues⏤such as decay or infection⏤from spreading to your other teeth, your gums, and your jawbone.
 Therefore, we may recommend extraction if:

 - You have a very large cavity that is too big for a filling or a dental crown

 - You have a severely weakened tooth that cannot be preserved with traditional restorative treatment

 - You have a dental infection, and root canal therapy cannot fully eradicate the bacteria